aammd/Habitat_Filtering/MS/OrgSize.md

 biological properties of organisms are in turn expected to affect rates of speciation, dispersal, selection and drift -- the four processes underlying community assembly.
-In this framework, speciation populates the regional pool, dispersal refers to the arrival of species into a local community, “selection” to differences among species in their response to environment or other species, and “drift” to changes in species abundances resulting from stochastic demographic processes.
+In this framework, speciation populates the regional pool, dispersal refers to the arrival of species into a local community, (selection) to differences among species in their response to environment or other species, and (drift) to changes in species abundances resulting from stochastic demographic processes.
 These four processes together can describe all of the contemporary models of community ecology; providing a framework for assessing whether differences in dispersal or differences in selection drive community